t0mm4rx/FaceGenerator/ReadMe.md

 I'll reshape them to 64x64, and normalize pixels value between -1 and 1 to speed convergence up.

+Too sleepy to continue 😴, doing more interesting stuff tomorrow.

 ## Jan, 7th

 Exploring a little bit the images I downloaded yesterday.
 One problem : I only deleted images with a height different than 175 to filter piscine pictures.